The-Marcy-Lab-School/8-0-2-assignment/README.md

 Feel free to mark these tasks as complete/incomplete, however your instructor will likely modify your tasks when grading.

-This assignment has 12 tasks:
+This assignment has 12 tasks and 1 bonus task:
 - 4 setup tasks
 - 7 server application tasks
 - 1 deployment task